-The School Resource Officer Program is a collaborative effort between Law Enforcement Officers and the school district.
+The School Resource Officer Program is a collaborative effort between the Lee's Summit Police Department and the R-7 School District.
 The presence of a School Resource Officer is an important step in increasing school safety.

 In a School Resource Officer program the members of the school community partner with the local police department to have a uniformed Law Enforcement Officer (SRO) assigned to their school in order to create a setting that is safe and secure, with a focus on prevention and early intervention activities.